How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 • Run targeted root-cause assays when resistance excursions occur: measure binder uptake (water uptake tests), perform surface analyses (XPS or FTIR) for carbonate or hydrolysis products, and image microstructure (SEM) to detect network disruption.

-Exposure to humidity does more than immediately increase electrode sheet resistance; it can induce potentially irreversible microstructural changes, inflicting lasting “hidden” damage to the battery’s electrochemical performance.
+Exposure to battery manufacturing humidity does more than immediately increase electrode sheet resistance — it can induce potentially irreversible microstructural changes, inflicting lasting “hidden” damage to the battery’s electrochemical performance.
 Therefore, stringent humidity control throughout the manufacturing process is a non-negotiable requirement for ensuring electrode quality and final cell consistency.

 Implementing electrode sheet resistance as a key parameter for inline or offline rapid quality control provides a powerful tool.
 Establishing a quantified database of this metric enables manufacturers to promptly detect process deviations and material anomalies, ensuring robust batch-to-batch consistency and supporting the production of high-performance, reliable lithium-ion batteries.